 Immunisation before pregnancy

-If you are planning on having a baby, preparations you can make include:
+If you are planning for a baby, preparations you can make include:

 - making sure you are fully immunised against chickenpox, influenza, measles, mumps, rubella, diphtheria, tetanus and whooping cough.
 If you are not up to date with any of these immunisations, your doctor can advise you about catch-up doses.
 Influenza vaccine is free and recommended to be given at any time during pregnancy and whooping cough vaccine is recommended in every pregnancy in the third trimester, ideally between 28 and 32 weeks gestation and up until the birth of the baby.